appetrosyan/appetrosyan.github.io/blog/rants/emacs-lisp.md

 - Your emacs will likely complain about `lexical-scope` not being added, so you will add it to a comment that seems to be acting not at all like a comment.
 - Lists and function calls are not differentiated in syntax.
 So accidentally omitting the quote when setting `tool-bar-mode` is going to silently succeed.
 - Lisp uses reverse-polish, so setting `zoom-size` will look something like `'(100 .
 24)`.
-- Some lists have strictly two values, and are signled out via `.` between the values.
+- Some lists have strictly two values, and are singled out via `.` between the values.
 But they don't have to be.
 - Parentheses are piled at the end of the last piece of the S-expression.
 This runs counter to the convention of C.
-- There is truthyness: `nil`, `-1` are equivalent in some contexts.  `t` and `1` are too.
+- There is truthiness: `nil`, `-1` are equivalent in some contexts.  `t` and `1` are too.
 For some reason `f` doesn't exist.
 For some reason `t` is not quoted.
 I guess it's for the same reason why `nil` isn't quoted either.
 - Because functions and operators are all prefix and parenthesised, `-` between identifiers is part of an identifier join.
 Hence kebab case.

 Compare this to an equivalent conceptual load to someone that used a Python dictionary as a configuration variable.